The courtyard of Sirius Primary Academy was dressed like a festival and guarded like a drill.

 None belonged to kids who acted like they were owed the world.

-It was choosing the best it could bind to Sirius City.
+The Bureau isn't choosing the best.
+It's choosing the best it can bind to Sirius City.

 The ceremony ended in noise and movement.